-Lakes determined to be "Over threshold" by this approach could be addressed through planning policy to prevent additional phosphorus loading through site specific Best Management Practices or Low Impact Development techniques.
+Lakes determined to be "Over threshold" by this approach have the potential for concentrations to exceed BG+50% and could be managed through planning policy to prevent additional phosphorus loading through site specific Best Management Practices or Low Impact Development techniques.
 It would not be necessary to freeze additional development on this basis alone; that decision would need to be informed by results of Criterion 2 and subsequent triggers.